instafluff/WebWebWeb/README.md

 **WebWebWeb** lets you create a web server with APIs ***SUPER EASILY*** in just a few lines of code.

+*If you need a secure web server with SSL certificates from [Let's Encrypt](https://www.letsencrypt.org), check out [WebWebWebs](https://www.github.com/instafluff/WebWebWebs) which will automatically retrieve and renew them for you while maintaining the simplicity of WebWebWeb!*

 ## Instafluff ##
 > *Like these projects?
 The best way to support my open-source projects is by becoming a Comfy Sponsor on GitHub!*